mattermost-community/mattermost-app-servicenow/docs/technical_documentation.md

 ## Code overview

 - App package:
-  - Contains the business logic of the App.
+  - Contains the business logic of the app.
 Handles OAuth information, transformation between tables and bindings, and checks on user connection.
 - Clients package:
   - Contains the external clients used by the app.
 Right now only the ServiceNow client.
   - It also defines the models used by the client (e.g. Ticket model on ServiceNow side).